 Maintain a Positive Attitude Towards the Other Parent and Relatives

 Finally, be very careful about how you treat the other parent as well as any close relatives your child comes into regular contact with at the other home.
 Negative attitudes towards the other half of their family structure can be confusing, cause anxiety and stress, and can make it seem like the child needs to “choose” between a side.

 Regardless of how you feel about the other parent, be sure to maintain a positive attitude about both living arrangements as well as all supporting adults in his/her life.

 These are just a few basic things to keep things as comfortable and happy as possible for your child in your co-parenting plan.
-If you have any questions for our team of expert family law attorneys in CA, call us at 925-271-0999 today to schedule a free initial consultation.
+If you have any questions for our team of expert family law attorneys in CA, call us at 925-271-0999 today to schedule a initial consultation.